dseguin/kana-edit/README.md

 <img src="resources/screenshot02.png">

 The program uses <a href="http://www.sfml-dev.org/">SFML</a> as a display interface.
 Future updates may make use of SFML's other features, such as sound or networking.
+Currently, only linux is supported, but a Windows build is in the works.

 # Dependencies
 Here's a list of what you'll need to build kana-edit:
 - sfml-dev >=2.0
 - g++
-- GNU make
+- GNU autotools (autoconf, automake, Make)

 Some linux machines don't come with unicode support, so make sure your system can display characters within the <a href="https://en.wikipedia.org/wiki/Hiragana_%28Unicode_block%29">hiragana</a> and <a href="https://en.wikipedia.org/wiki/Katakana_%28Unicode_block%29">katakana</a> blocks.